maliMirkec/personal-website/site/articles/testing-localhost-on-multiple-devices.md

 ## cloudflared

 [cloudflared](https://www.npmjs.com/package/cloudflared) is the most recent addition to [my favorite npm packages](/articles/my-favorite-npm-packages/).
 It is a Node.js version of the Cloudflare Tunnel client.
-Installation and usage are pretty straightforward, as you can see in Wes Bos’ tweet.
+Installation and usage are pretty straightforward, as you can see in [Wes Bos’ tweet](https://twitter.com/wesbos/status/1634310926219333642).

-<a class="db padding" href="https://twitter.com/wesbos/status/1634310926219333642">{% cldnry "wes-bos-tweet_evrsri" "Screnshot of Wes Bos' tweet showing how to use cloudflared."
-818 523 %}</a>
+{% cldnrylink "https://twitter.com/wesbos/status/1634310926219333642" "wes-bos-tweet_evrsri" "Screnshot of Wes Bos' tweet showing how to use cloudflared."
+840 538 %}

 {% note %}
 cloudflared is free for everyone at the time of writing.